 Kathrine J. Gutierrez

-Service activities: Involved in numerous Dept. & College level committees, and national associations/organizations such as University Council for Educational Administration (UCEA), American Educational Research Association (AERA), Centre for the Study of Leadership & Ethics of UCEA, Work & Family Researchers Network (WFRN), New DEEL (Democratic Ethical Educational Leadership), The National Association of Holmes Scholars Alumni (NAHSA) board member; reviewer for several journals such as: NASSP Bulletin, Journal of School Leadership (JSL), Journal of Research in Rural Education (JRRE), Higher Education in Review (HER).
+Service activities: Involved in numerous university, department and college-level committees, and national associations/organizations, such as: she is currently a University Council for Educational Administration (UCEA) Jackson Scholar Mentor; she has served as secretary of AERA SIG School Community, Climate, and Culture (SC3); and service to the National Association of Holmes Scholars Alumni (NAHSA) as a past board member.
+Served as reviewer for several journals such as: NASSP Bulletin, Journal of School Leadership (JSL), Journal of Research in Rural Education (JRRE), Higher Education in Review (HER).